orstavik/JoiComponents/book/chapter2/Discussion_lightDOM_shadowDOM.md

 This example illustrate the problem of using one custom element inside the shadowDom of another custom element.
 (cf. Web components gold standard on content assignment).
-Here, `getVisibleChildren(this.shadowRoot)` returns a much longer list:
+Here, `flattenedChildren(this.shadowRoot)` returns a much longer list:
 `[style, div#man, div#love, div#romance, ..., div#one, div#two]`.
 The bucket list items of `ManBucketList` are still there, the only difference being that they now also include